 Readers will be pleased to hear that no charges will be made in 2019 for parking at Amroth Car Park (or any of the other three being considered) due to a timing issue with paperwork.

-The next meeting of Amroth Community Council will be held on March 21st in Amroth Parish Hall, starting at 7.00 pm.
+The next meeting of Amroth Community Council will be held on May 23rd in Amroth Parish Hall, starting at 6.45 pm with the AGM.
 To view the agenda, please click on the link below and select Amroth on the Community Council drop down list.
 The agenda will be available to view one week prior to the meeting.
 Minutes can also be viewed here.

 Scroll down to see news from